W E ’ R E

 The table has proved remarkable in the way it holds the attention of visitors, even when placed within cathedrals that possess their own awe-inspiring visual presence.
 Previous residencies have all been within famously ancient spaces, and the creative team behind the Fenland Black Oak Project are very excited to see how the table sits within the celebrated contemporary aesthetic of Blackburn Cathedral.

-Blackburn Cathedral is one of England’s newest cathedrals and is home to a number of extraordinary works of modern art.
-It is therefore a great privilege that the nation’s table will become part of this remarkable collection for the duration of its year-long residency.
+Blackburn Cathedral is one of Englands newest Cathedrals and is home to a number of extraordinary pieces of modern art and it is our great privilege that the nations table is able to be a part of that collection for a year.

-We are also very pleased that the Fenland Black Oak Table will form part of the celebrations for Blackburn Cathedral’s centenary year.
-The events team at the Cathedral are already planning a wide range of exciting activities and gatherings centred on the table.
+We are all very pleased that the Fenland Black Oak Table can participate, as just one element, in the celebrations of Blackburn Cathedrals centenary year with a 12 month residency.
+We know the events team at Blackburn Cathedral have many exciting and diverse activities and events planned on and around the table.

-The table can be displayed and used in many locations throughout the Cathedral, including the Nave, the North and South Nave aisles, the Crossing and the North Transept.
-The clergy are also exploring creative ways in which the table may be incorporated into acts of worship.
+The table is able to be displayed and used in many spaces all over the Cathedral including the Nave, the North and South Nave aisles, the crossing and the North Transept and we know that the Clergy are intending to find creative ways of involving the table in worship.